bk-ghauri/Sassy-Assistant-Chatbot/README.md

 # Sassy-Assistant-Chatbot

-A sarcastic, fed-up chatbot powered by LLaMA 3 via the Groq API.
+A sarcastic, fed-up AI assistant powered by LLaMA 3 via the Groq API.

 ## Features